saghul/evergreen/docs/design.rst

 ======

-The following sections contain en explanation the design of the different parts that compose flubber.
-Flubber was inspired by similar libraries such as Gevent and Eventlet, but some of the key ideas are different:
+The following sections contain en explanation the design of the different parts that compose evergreen.
+Evergreen was inspired by similar libraries such as Gevent and Eventlet, but some of the key ideas are different: